owlbarn/tutorial/book/maths/README.md

 ## Special Functions

-The definition of numerous special functions of mathematical physics.
+Besides what we have just listed, there are also a lot special functions.
+You may not heard of them before, but they have established names and are important in different fields such as mathematical analysis, physics, etc.
-Special functions are particular mathematical functions that have more or less established names and notations due to their importance in mathematical analysis, functional analysis, physics, or other applications.(COPY)
+In Owl, the implementations of these functions rely on the [Cephes Mathematical Functions Library](http://www.netlib.org/cephes/), a C language library with special functions of interest to scientists and engineers.
-It interfaces to the [Cephes Mathematical Functions Library](http://www.netlib.org/cephes/).
+They are list in the rest of this section.
+Perhaps we cannot dig deep into the mathematical or physical implication of all these functions, but you may find them handy when you need one.

 ### Airy Functions

-In the physical sciences, the Airy function (or Airy function of the first kind) Ai(x) is a special function named after the British astronomer George Biddell Airy.
-(COPY)
+The Airy function `Ai(x)` is named after the British astronomer George B. Airy.
-It is the solution of differential equation:
+It is the solution of the second order linear differential equation:

 $$y''(x) = xy(x).$$

 This differential equation has two linearly independent solutions `Ai` and `Bi`.
-Owl provides the `airy` to do that:
+Owl provides the `airy` function to do that:

 ```
 val airy : float -> float * float * float * float